 When formatting is added to a number type, the formatted result will be of type String.
+The type in the schema could be defined as String or another Custom Scalar to indicate the formatting.

 '''

 @JsonbNumberFormat(value = "¤000",locale = "en-ZA")

 private Short formattedShortObject;

 '''